For GPs and Other Health Professionals

 The incidence of cancer is rising in Australia and co-ordination of care between health professionals is essential.
-This section is aimed at providing information on radiation therapy for any health professional involved in a patient’s cancer care with a particular focus on primary care providers.
+This section is aimed at providing information on radiation therapy (also called radiotherapy) for any health professional involved in a patient’s cancer care with a particular focus on primary care providers.

 The importance of General Practitioner (GP) involvement